APCGitHub/rets-rabbit-v2-craft2/README.md

 {% set criteriaModel = craft.retsRabbit.searches.criteria() %}
 ```

-Once you have an instance of the criteria model, you can build your query in a fluent way by chaining method calls on that `{criteriaModel}` object above.
+Once you have an instance of the criteria model, you can build your query in a fluent way by chaining method calls on that `criteriaModel` object above.

 ```html
 {#